 Michael "Mickey" Passman is a partner who concentrates his practice on insurance law.
-His practice includes pre-litigation insurance coverage analysis as well as the litigation of insurance coverage disputes in state and federal courts throughout the country.
+His practice includes pre-litigation insurance coverage analysis as well as the litigation of insurance coverage disputes in state and federal courts throughout the country, including appeals.

-Mickey handles a wide variety of commercial general liability coverage and professional liability coverage matters, including matters involving products liability claims, personal injury claims, construction claims, attorney malpractice claims, and insurance broker errors and omissions claims.
+Mickey handles a wide variety of commercial general liability coverage and professional liability coverage matters, including matters involving products liability claims, personal injury claims, construction claims, malpractice claims, and errors and omissions claims.
 Mickey also represents insurance companies in defending against bad faith claims.

-Mickey frequently writes and speaks on insurance coverage law, including on the topics of reservations of rights, estoppel, bad faith, and the litigation of insurance coverage disputes.
-He also publishes a monthly online column on new developments in insurance law.
+Mickey has also written extensively on insurance coverage law, including on the topics of reservations of rights, estoppel, bad faith, and the litigation of insurance coverage disputes.

-Westport Ins.
-Corp. v.
-Sycamore Community Unit School District #427, --- F.Supp.3d ---, 2021 WL 3674614 (U.S. District Court for the Northern District of Illinois).
+Westport Insurance Corp. v.
+Sycamore Community Unit School District #427, 555 F.Supp.3d 550 (U.S. District Court for the Northern District of Illinois).
 Obtained judgment on the pleadings holding that insurer client owed no coverage in connection with an underlying sexual abuse claim because late notice and a criminal/dishonest acts exclusion barred coverage for, respectively, an insured school district and its alleged former employee.

 Financial Pacific Insurance Company v.
-Gotham Insurance Company, CV 2018-005881 (Superior Court of Arizona, Maricopa County).
+Gotham Insurance Company, 2019 WL 13174102 (Superior Court of Arizona, Maricopa County).
 Obtained summary judgment ruling that insurer does not owe coverage for the liability of its policyholder’s alleged predecessor company, which the claimant alleged to be a legally indistinguishable entity from the insured policyholder.

 National Surety Corp. v.
 First Specialty Insurance Corp., 2016 WL 7057503 (Superior Court of New Jersey, Essex County) appeal dismissed A-001554-16T1 (Superior Court of New Jersey, Appellate Division).
 In a case of first impression in New Jersey, obtained summary judgment in favor of primary insurer client establishing that the client could pay its limits to settle on behalf of one Insured, and that doing so would extinguish the duty to defend all remaining Insureds that were named as defendants in the underlying personal injury lawsuit.